neuripsapplication/1o3u9u324iu2/README.md

 # NeurIPS_2025

 This repository provides all the code used for the research: *RankLLaMA-Based Tree-RAG Using Lightweight Models for Answering Robotic-Assisted Surgery Queries*.
-We plan to publicly share all documents upon paper acceptance.
+We plan to publicly share all documents.

 You may find the following documents: